mmanteli/register-model-training/README.md

 ```

 ``evaluate.sh`` mostly for testing. ``eval_all_checkpoints.sh`` loops over all checkpoints of a register and evaluates all tasks in a given in a .txt file.

+## NOTES

+Note that this one uses quite a lot of full paths etc., so change them accordingly.
+I have done my best to parametrise them as well, but somethings might have been missed.